rootwork/rootwork.org/hugo/content/privacy.md

 ---

 **Effective Date: {{< param effective_date >}}**

-Rootwork.org is committed to protecting the privacy of visitors to its website.
-We have established this privacy policy to explain what information we collect through our website and how it is used.

 Rootwork.org is authored in Hugo, a static-site generator with [a strong position on privacy](https://gohugo.io/about/hugo-and-gdpr/).